Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: SIMULATED EXPERIMENTS

 \section{SIMULATED EXPERIMENTS}

-The VA experiments described in this paper were designed to answer two questions.
-First: which measurements of the network, and what forms of stimulating electrical current, are required to yield estimates of connectivity strengths $g_{ij}$, synaptic reversal potentials $E_{rev,i}$, and ion channel maximum conductances $g_{L,i}$, $g_{Na,i}$, $g_{K,i}$, and $g_{CaT,i}$ (where $i\in$[1:3]) that are sufficiently accurate to predict the functional mode of network activity?
-(The aim of recovering the appropriate functional mode is also motivated by the fact that the VA method currently provides no error bars on estimates.
-A Monte Carlo algorithm is being developed for this purpose~\cite{shirman2018strategic}).
-All other electrophysiological and kinetic parameters were taken to be known and invariant; for these values, see \textit{Appendix 4}.
-Second: Is VA able to reduce a model to the maximum dimensionality contained in the data?
+The VA experiments described in this paper were designed to answer the following question: Which measurements of the network, and what forms of stimulating electrical current, are required to yield estimates of connectivity strengths $g_{ij}$, synaptic reversal potentials $E_{rev,i}$, and ion channel maximum conductances $g_{L,i}$, $g_{Na,i}$, $g_{K,i}$, and $g_{CaT,i}$ (where $i\in$[1:3]) that are sufficiently accurate to predict the functional mode of network activity?\footnote{The aim of identifying a metric for successful estimation was also motivated by the fact that the VA method currently provides no error bars on estimates.
+A Monte Carlo algorithm is being developed for this purpose~\cite{shirman2018strategic}.}.
+All other electrophysiological and kinetic parameters were taken to be known and invariant\footnote{In a laboratory, not all of these parameters will be known to high precision; see \textit{Results E: Estimating additional cellular properties.}} (for these values, see \textit{Appendix 4}).